uf-aiaos/GCA/README.md

 # GCA <img src="man/figures/GCA.png" height="200" align="right"/>

-## Update: maintenance transition
+## Updates:

-Starting from July, 2024, the GCA R package will be maintained by the [AIAOS Lab at the University of Florida](https://github.com/uf-aiaos/GCA).
+-   Maintenance transition: starting from July, 2024, the GCA R package will be maintained by the [AIAOS Lab at the University of Florida](https://github.com/uf-aiaos/GCA).
 The AIAOS Lab will handle all future maintenance, updates, and support for the package.

 ## Overview